PGA Grand Slam of Golf

 In 2007, the tournament moved to the Mid Ocean Club in Bermuda and it was played in mid-October, reflecting the earlier end to the main part of the PGA Tour season after the introduction of the FedEx Cup.
 In 2009, the event stayed in Bermuda but moved to the Port Royal Golf Course.

 The final prize fund was $1.35 million, of which $600,000 went to the winner.
-This was the lowest first prize some of the competitors have played for all year, but on the other hand there was a guaranteed $200,000 for coming in last.
+This was the lowest first prize some of the competitors had played for all year, but on the other hand there was a guaranteed $200,000 for coming in last.
 From 1991 to 2005, the prize fund was $1 million, of which $400,000 went to the winner.
 In 2006, the purse was $1.25 million, with $500,000 going to the winner.

 In the 2004 tournament at Poipu Bay Golf Course, Phil Mickelson shot a 59 in the second round.

 The 1986–90 tournaments were played at Kemper Lakes Golf Club in Hawthorn Woods, Illinois, site of the PGA Championship in 1989.

 The event was to be moved to Trump National Golf Club in Rancho Palos Verdes, California for the 2015 contest, but on July 7, 2015 the PGA announced that the 2015 event will not be played at the course due to outcry over comments that course owner Donald Trump made about Latino immigrants.
 After being unable to find a suitable replacement venue, the 2015 event was canceled.

 In March 2016, the event was discontinued altogether after the PGA of America concluded it no longer fit in "today's golf landscape."